emma-borhanian/schema_expectations/README.md

 Allows you to test whether your database schema matches the validations in your ActiveRecord models.

+# Documentation

+You can find documentation at http://www.rubydoc.info/gems/schema_expectations

 # Installation

 Add `schema_expectations` to your Gemfile: